Performance Evaluation Plan Report for IVDR

-Part A of Annex XIII describes performance evaluation plan as a three-step process.
-Manufacturers are expected to establish, document, and update a Performance Evaluation Plan as a first step.
-They must also have a SOP that outlines in full how the scientific validity, analytical and clinical performance of all of the devices they make will be established.
+Part A of Annex XIII describes the performance evaluation plan report as a three-step process.
+Manufacturers are expected to establish, document, and update a performance evaluation plan as a first step.
+They must also have a SOP template that outlines in full how the scientific validity, analytical, and clinical performance of all of the devices they make will be established.

 (a) acceptance criteria for the methods used, and how the acceptability of the benefit-risk ratio will be determined.

 (b) conducting the evaluation to collect data, and the

 (c) analyzing the data, the conclusions, and the reporting.

 The contents of the PEP and PER are clearly defined in Annex XIII.